 Seals as part of the construction of a rotary lobe pump

 Another component in the construction of the rotary lobe pump are the seals.
 They ensure a reliable and sealed working chamber.
 Furthermore, they prevent the leakage of liquids and enable efficient operation.
 Different types of seals can be used depending on the application and requirements.
 These include, among others, static seals, dynamic seals, gap-free seals and double-acting seals.
 Static seals are placed between the casing walls and the fixed parts of the pump.
 These are usually O-rings or flat seals placed in grooves or specially designed seating surfaces.
 Static seals are used in areas where there are no moving parts.
 Dynamic seals are used between the rotating or moving parts of the rotary lobe pump and the housing.
 They are used where lobes or shafts are moving, and sealing against the casing wall is required.
 Examples of dynamic seals are shaft seals, mechanical seals or labyrinth seals.
-On the other hand, gapless seals are often used in high-pressure applications to prevent fluid leakage.
+On the other hand, gap-less seals are often used in high-pressure applications to prevent fluid leakage.
 They are made of Teflon or metallic materials and provide a high degree of sealing without gaps.
 Double-acting seals are used in pumps capable of pumping in both directions.
 They consist of two seals that seal both the inlet and outlet, effectively controlling fluid flow.
 The selection of the appropriate seals depends on factors such as the type of liquid being pumped, the pressure, the temperature and the specific application requirements.
-High-quality seals will ensure you have a reliable seal, minimise leakage and contribute to the efficiency and longevity of the rotary lobe pump.
+High-quality seals will ensure you have a reliable seal, minimize leakage and contribute to the efficiency and longevity of the rotary lobe pump.

 Construction of a rotary lobe pump: The drive

 NETZSCH offers you two different versions of drives.
-One variant with synchronised gear and one with belt drive.
+One variant with synchronized gear and one with belt drive.
 The worldwide unique GSS technology (gearbox security system) prevents both the entry of the medium into the synchronous gear and the penetration of the gear oil into the pump chamber.
 In this way, and through the resistance to dry running, you prevent possible operational stops and the associated downtime costs.
 Maximum operational reliability is thus always guaranteed when a TORNADO® is used.
 The belt drive, on the other hand, replaces the synchronous gear and functions completely oil-free.
 It also ensures the smoothest possible running of the pump unit.
 This results in fewer vibrations and less stress on all components.
 This significantly increases the service life of your rotary lobe pump.

 Portfolio of rotary lobe pumps from NETZSCH